by Nebula Haze (with a big “Thank You” to alltatup who inspired this tutorial!)

 Growing Tips – Vegetative Stage

-- Sativa plants respond well to LST (low stress training), and are difficult to stress once they’re growing fast.
+- Train plants to grow flat and wide – A flat table-top canopy results in bigger yields and Sativa plants respond well to LST (low stress training).
+They are difficult to stress once they’re growing fast, so feel free to train to your heart’s content.

-- If you’re naturally seeing a significant amount of stem between sets of leaves (as is common with many Sativa strains), defoliation can sometimes do more harm than good.
+- Avoid defoliation unless plant is extra leafy – If you’re naturally seeing a significant amount of stem between sets of leaves (as is common with many Sativa strains), defoliation can sometimes do more harm than good.
 With a stretchy plant, the buds and inside of the plant are often already as exposed as they need to be for optimum results.
-Defoliation is most effective at increasing yields of bushy plants where buds get hidden by leaves, which is much less common with Sativa than Indica strains!
+Defoliation is most effective at increasing yields of bushy plants where buds get hidden by leaves, which is much less common with Sativa strains than Indica strains.

-You might not want to choose Sativa-based strains if you’re using a small grow space like this!
+You might want to avoid Sativa-based strains if you’re using a small grow space like this

 Growing Tips – Flowering Stage

-- Sativa strains may need 3+ months in the flowering stage to be ready to harvest on the standard 12/12 flowering light schedule.
-In order to “hurry them along,” they may need longer than average nights until harvest, for example, an 11/13, 10/14 or even 8/16 light schedule!
+- Prepare for a long flowering stage – Some Sativa strains may need 3 months in the flowering stage to be ready to harvest on the standard 12/12 flowering light schedule.
+It’s possible to “hurry them along” with longer nights (like 11/13, 10/14, or even 8/16 light schedule) but this can greatly reduce yields.

 If you initiate the flowering stage when the plant is still very small, you may end up with just one long bud like this